Santhosh1040/Museum/README.md

 ## Features

-### Authentication
+### Museum Collection Management

-The application includes a simple username and password-based login system.

-After successful authentication, users can access the museum management interface.
+The application provides an interface to manage museum collection records stored in the database.

 ### Artist Management